Differentiate symbolic expression or function

 If you differentiate a multivariate expression or function

-f without specifying the differentiation variable, then a
+fwithout specifying the differentiation variable, then a nested call to

 If you differentiate an expression or function containing

-ensure that the arguments are real values.
+sign, the arguments must be real values.
 For complex arguments of